awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

 1. Select the option **Show apps that create custom IAM roles or resource policies**\.

 1. In the search box, type the name of the connector\.
-For a list of prebuilt Athena data connectors, see [Using Athena Data Source Connectors](athena-prebuilt-data-connectors.md)\.
+For a list of prebuilt Athena data connectors, see [Using Athena data source connectors](athena-prebuilt-data-connectors.md)\.

 1. Choose the name of the connector\.
 Choosing a connector opens the Lambda function's **Application details** page in the AWS Lambda console\.

 1. On the right side of the details page, for **Application settings**, fill in the required information\.
 The minimum required settings include the following\.
-For information about the remaining configurable options for data connectors built by Athena, see the corresponding [Available Connectors](https://github.com/awslabs/aws-athena-query-federation/wiki/Available-Connectors) topic on GitHub\.
+For information about the remaining configurable options for data connectors built by Athena, see the corresponding [Available connectors](https://github.com/awslabs/aws-athena-query-federation/wiki/Available-Connectors) topic on GitHub\.
    + **AthenaCatalogName** – A name for the Lambda function in lower case that indicates the data source that it targets, such as `cloudwatchlogs`\.
    + **SpillBucket** – Specify an Amazon S3 bucket in your account to receive data from any large response payloads that exceed Lambda function response size limits\.